diku-dk/img-util-fs/README.md

 ## Compilation and use using `make` on macOS

-To compile and run an example program without using `make`, see the below sections titled ''Compilation and use on macOS and Linux'' and ''Compilation and use on Windows 10''.
+To compile and run an example program without using `make`, see the below sections titled ''Compilation and use on macOS'', 'Compilation and use on Linux'', and ''Compilation and use on Windows 10''.

 Under macOS, make sure you have the `mono-mdk` version of Mono installed: